lukekivi/Distributed-File-System/README.md

 ### `app/config/config.txt`
 ---

 This file contains foundational information about the system you want to setup.
-It is the source of truth for four things: how many servers are supposed to be, write quorum size, read quorum size, and the number of files in the system.
+It is the source of truth for four things: how many servers there are supposed to be, write quorum size, read quorum size, and the number of files in the system.